 - Emergency Response Coordinators should be familiar with their sections and the egress exit paths.
 Emergency Response Coordinators can also act as 'safety eyes and ears' and alert General Services and/or building maintenance of any situation that could hinder an emergency egress; such as blocked corridors or stairwells. - 2.
 It is also a good idea to be familiar with the location of nearby fire extinguishers.
 It is not the responsibility of the Emergency Response Coordinator to inspect the fire extinguishers, however, if you notice an expired tag or any other problem with safety equipment, it only makes sense to bring it to the attention of General Services who will then alert building maintenance to the situation. - 3.
-Emergency Response Coordinators should introduce new employees in their section to the fire evacuation procedures and exit routes. - Emergency Response Coordinators are issued an identification badge to wear during an emergency evacuation.
-It is helpful to the Senior Emergency Response Coordinators to have your name, floor and section written on the badge. - 5.
+Emergency Response Coordinators should introduce new employees in their section to the fire evacuation procedures and exit routes. - 4.
+Emergency Response Coordinators are issued high visibility vests to wear during an emergency evacuation.
+They are also issued slow/stop paddles to help with traffic control and a two way radio for communication with the SERC It is helpful to the Senior Emergency Response Coordinators to have your name and building station. - 5.
 Emergency Response Coordinators should also be aware of anyone in their section who has a disability that would hinder their use of the stairwells for exit.
-The Emergency Response Coordinator should discuss the special procedures with the individual and make certain that you each agree on a safe area to wait for the fire/rescue units.
-This is also a good time to see if another co-worker would be willing to act in the capacity of a "buddy system" for the disabled person. - 6.
+The Emergency Response Coordinator should discuss the special procedures with the individual and make certain that you each agree on a safe area to wait for the fire/rescue units. - 6.
 Emergency Response Coordinators should provide notice to the SERC of any planned vacation or annual leave time and arrange for an alternate to act in their absence.